 Every single cat was stunning, clean and friendly.
 They were all obviously just using us for snacks – the girl next to us let them lick her cream cake wrapper, which I don’t imagine was allowed but she immediately made lots of furry friends.
 Some were naturally more reserved and bored of human interaction but found their own entertainment with the soft toys that were scattered around.

 I bought a hot chocolate for 35RMB, which I wouldn’t normally pay as there wasn’t even any squirty cream or chocolate sprinkles or a little biscuit to come with it.
+Living in Beijing on a budget for a while now has proved to me that you don’t need to splurge to get good food and drinks!
 HOWEVER I feel that it was justified because the cats were too adorable to not spend a considerable amount of time there.

 We didn’t order any food because we were a bit wary of the hygiene standards – it’s one thing drinking powdered chocolate out of a mug but it’s a whole other story if you’re picking out cat hairs from your toast.
 From the messy chalk menu behind the counter, I worked out that apart from tuna, that’s pretty much all they sell food wise.
 The cakes were wrapped up and so I don’t imagine they’re made on the premises, probably because no-one would buy them.